htcondor/htcondor/docs/overview/support-downloads-bug-reports.rst

 https://research.cs.wisc.edu/htcondor/downloads.

-Selecting a release channel will lead you to the :ref:`Getting Started <getting-htcondor>` section of the HTCondor Manual, which describes how to download and install HTCondor.
+Selecting a release channel will lead you to the :ref:`/getting-htcondor` section of the HTCondor Manual, which describes how to download and install HTCondor.

 Support